planet-nine-app/planet-nine/README.md

 For The Advancement, it's far simpler.
 It's just a numbers game.
 The more Fours we have, the greater our chances at fending off whatever Andromeda has in store for us.

 So everyone's invited to the party, except for those who want to eliminate other groups.
 Because if you can't even find a way to live alongside your fellow species, you're gonna have some trouble in a galaxy full of Fours you've never imagined possible.

 ### First let's party

-Even if you've been around a few billion years, it's stil a long period of time.
+Even if you've been around a few thems, a billion years is stil a long period of time.
 Andromeda might be barrelling down on us in a cosmic sense, but we still have some time to enjoy ourselves here in our Milky Way.
 And in the near term that's the goal.
 Get us humans to the point where we can join the rest of the Fours of The Advancement, and party for a while.